-- 30.-(1) There is to be a Disciplinary Panel consisting of not less than 20 members, appointed by the Council where- - (a) 10 are Chartered Accountant members of the Institute who have been members for not less than 5 years; and - (b) 10 who are neither members of the Institute or employed in the accounting profession. - (2) A member of the Disciplinary Panel appointed under subsection (1) is appointed for a term of 2 years and is eligible for reappointment. - (3) A member of the Disciplinary Panel may resign from office by written notice to the Executive Director at any time. - (4) A member of the Disciplinary Panel may be removed from office at any time by the Council. - (5) Where the term of a member of the Disciplinary Panel has expired, the member must continue to hold office, except in the event of retirement or vacation of office, until his or her successor assumes office in that member's place.
+- 30.-(1) There is to be a Disciplinary Panel consisting of not less than 20 members, appointed by the Council where- - (a) 10 are Chartered Accountant members of the Institute who have been members for not less than 5 years and is not a Council member; and - (b) 10 who are neither members of the Institute or employed in the accounting profession. - (2) A member of the Disciplinary Panel appointed under subsection (1) is appointed for a term of 2 years and is eligible for reappointment. - (3) A member of the Disciplinary Panel may resign from office by written notice to the Executive Director at any time. - (4) A member of the Disciplinary Panel may be removed from office at any time by the Council provided a resolution for removal has been voted on and passed by at least 75 per cent of the Council. - (5) Where the term of a member of the Disciplinary Panel has expired, the member must continue to hold office, except in the event of retirement or vacation of office, until his or her successor assumes office in that member's place.